michele-akina/tauri-wpu-cam/README.md

 ```

 ## Known Limitations

 - macOS camera format reporting can be inconsistent with nokhwa (yuyv instead of requested rgba), and the decoding (yuyv_to_rgba) is currently CPU-based, which may be a performance bottleneck (see benchmark)
-- We might lose the camera aspect ratio when resizing the window, but should be an easy fix
+- We might lose the camera aspect ratio when resizing the window.
+Should be an easy fix
 - Will probably not work on Windows and Linux.
-Most window operations are down with macOS-specific APIs.
+Most window operations are done with macOS-specific APIs

-Pull requests addressing these issues are welcome.

 ## Changes from Original

 This fork includes the following updates:
 - Updated dependencies, notably wgpu to v28 (includes breaking API changes)
 - Added flume for async channels between camera and render loops
 - Added tracing/tracing-subscriber for structured logging